 At Brook Field we are committed to maintaining a safe and happy environment that offers support to everyone and encourages a bullying free place where we can all feel safe and learn happily.
-Sometimes as a parent it is hard to know what to do for the best but there is advice for your child that can be helpful and unhelpful.

 - 'Describe behaviour that is unhelpful.'
 We feel the child is stuck in a negative cycle of behaviour, and requires support to change their behaviour patterns over a period of time.

 - 'Those who find themselves stuck on the receiving end of some inappropriate behaviour.'
 These children require immediate support and are provided with everything that is deemed necessary for the individual.

 Breaking the cycle is easy if caught early enough and it can be difficult to know what to do for the best, It can also mean having to take an honest look at ourselves and recognise how we all behave when we feel 'defended' or things seem 'out of our control'.
 Self-awareness is the key to bringing down destructive defences and developing more mature and constructive behaviours.
 It is not easy to take a look at ourselves and be really honest with how it may feel to be on the receiving end of our own behaviour; but if we are to be successful in tackling bullying then that is how we go about breaking this cycle which otherwise gets very complex when too many people or 'rescuers' get involved.

 United we stand – Divided we fall!
 We all want the very best for our children and so we need to be united in our approach to working together.
 Children can be abusive towards other children and it is everyone's responsibility not to turn a blind eye, but to safeguard all children.
 Bullies need as much emotional support as victims because their feelings need to be validated, they need to be heard and not judged for the pattern of behaviour to be able to change.